 To simply review a game based on stats and figures isn’t completely fair.
-I paid $15 for Limbo on my Playstation Vita and beat it in about three hours and don’t have any regrets about that decision because the gameplay and environment are so immersive that price per hour should play no role.
-Iron Force has no immermesive gameplay.
+I paid $15 for the PS Vita version of Limbo and beat it in three hours.
+I don’t have any regrets because the experience was so immersive and enjoyable that price per hour didn’t matter.
+Unfortunately, Iron Force is not so immersive or enjoyable.
 It’s bland and boring.
 The four maps are small squares with inconsequential buildings.
 A firefight between tanks turns into whoever fires first wins.
-There is no strategy, even hiding behind a building will leave you susceptible to rockets.
-Attempting to evade the gunfire is futile, your tank moves at a snails pace and fires at even slower rate.
+There is virtually no strategy– even hiding behind a building will leave you susceptible to rockets.
+Attempting to evade the gunfire is futile, because your tank moves at a snail’s pace and fires at even slower rate.

 Iron Force is a game that is mired with gameplay issues, but these issues are trumped by an offensive in-app purchase system.
-Expecting gamers to pay $12 for two hours of bland gameplay and then $50 for a tank is not going to win many arguments in support for in-app purchases.
+Expecting gamers to pay $12 for two hours of bland gameplay and then $50 for a tank is not going to win many arguments in support of in-app purchase in iOS games.